 Tax accountants use their knowledge of tax laws and regulations to prepare, file, and manage the taxes of individuals and organizations.
-Learn more about what you need to get started.
+Learn more about how you can start your career as a tax accountant.

 A tax accountant handles the taxes for individuals, organizations, companies, or governments.
 Unlike an accountant who oversees all financial matters, you’ll specialize solely in taxes and follow tax laws set at the federal, state, and local levels.